Dhruvraj1821/distributed-task-queue-backpressure-demo/readme.md

 ## Overview

-This project implements a distributed job processing system with backpressure signaling, dynamic producer throttling, and a real-time monitoring dashboard.
-The system demonstrates how producers and workers coordinate in a distributed environment to prevent overload and maintain system stability.
+This project implements a distributed job processing system with backpressure signaling, dynamic producer throttling, a real-time monitoring dashboard, and production-grade observability using Prometheus and Grafana.

 A producer continuously generates jobs and pushes them into a BullMQ queue backed by Redis.
 Multiple workers process jobs concurrently.
 When workers become overloaded, they send a backpressure signal that slows the producer.
-When workers recover, they send an all-clear signal and the producer resumes normal speed.
+When all workers recover, they send an all-clear signal and the producer resumes normal speed.
 A React dashboard displays queue depth, worker status, producer speed, and backpressure events in real time.

-This project demonstrates core distributed systems concepts such as queues, worker pools, concurrency control, feedback loops, and system observability.
+Prometheus scrapes metrics from the server every 5 seconds and Grafana visualizes them on a live dashboard.

 ---